prajwal89/email-management/README.md

-# Complete Email Management Solution
+# Complete Email Management Solution for Laravel Apps

 This is an **opinionated email management solution** with powerful features for modern Laravel applications: